fus-marcom/ma-theology/README.md

 - Add subtle(!) scroll animation to some elements on the page
 - Refactor app.js to be as efficient as possible

-Please submit all pull requests on seperate branches.
+Please submit all pull requests on separate branches.
 PR's that change a lot of things at once are less likely to be merged.